PseudoTat/correspondences/README.md

 ## Run

-on MacOS, from the "Finder", should be able to double-click "correspondences" in the "bin" directory of the project path
+on MacOS (x86 NOT xARM), from the "Finder", should be able to double-click "correspondences" in the "bin" directory of the project path